Addictions Counselling in Victoria, Vancouver, Kelowna & Online

 For many people, drugs, alcohol, food, sex, internet, gambling etc., starts off as something fun to do or a way to blow off steam at the end of a difficult day.
 In some situations, these behaviors can take over as the primary way to cope with difficulties in life and eventually become the only coping strategy used.
 In cases like this, the counsellors at Waypoint Counselling assist clients to identify the problem areas in their lives and then learn healthier coping strategies to deal with their challenges.
 Over time, these new behaviors become easier to access and more comfortable to practice.

-If you are wondering whether addiction counselling and treatment might be right for you, please call WayPoint Counselling to inquire about a free 30 minute consultation.
-We can help you be matched to a counsellor located in Vancouver, Lower Mainland, Greater Victoria, Langford, or Vancouver Island.
-Many of our counsellors offer e-counselling by phone or secure video so where ever you are, we are here to help.
+If you are wondering whether addiction counselling might be right for you, please call Waypoint Counselling to inquire about a free 30 minute consultation, or complete our matching form to be matched to a counsellor that’s right for you.
+We can help you be matched to a counsellor located in Vancouver, Victoria, or Kelowna.
+All of our counsellors offer e-counselling by phone or secure video so where ever you are, we are here to help.

 You may also send an email to firstname.lastname@example.org to ask about a convenient time to set up a meeting to talk about finding healthier ways to cope with addiction, drug abuse, compulsive overeating, gambling problems, or anything else that seems to have gotten out of control and taken over too much of your life.